-WOW It’s HOT!
-We’ve all had the experience where everything around you appears to be melting in the oppressive 100+ degree summer heat.
-Just when you feel ready to keel over your saved by an immense, dense canopy of a grand old shade trees and the cooling embrace.
+WOW, It is HOT!
+We have all had the experience where everything around you appears to be melting in the oppressive 100+ degree summer heat, right?
+Just when you feel ready to keel over, you are saved by the immense, dense canopy of grand old shade trees and the cooling embrace.

-Long gone are the days where the mighty oaks, maples, sycamores and other shade tree were the only respite from the summers blazing hot rays.
-Today, where we rely on air conditioning and electric fans to keep us cool, we’ve almost forgotten how naturally powerful the cooling effect of shade trees can be and the contribution they make.
-These trees not only provide shade, but also habitat, oxygen, and have the ability to reduce green-house gasses harmful to our atmosphere.
+Long gone are the days where the mighty oaks, maples, sycamores, and other shade trees were the only respite from the summers blazing hot rays.
+Today, where we rely on air conditioning and electric fans to keep us cool, we’ve almost forgotten how naturally powerful the cooling effect of shade trees can be.
+These trees not only provide us with shade; but habitats, oxygen and reduce harmful greenhouse gasses in our atmosphere.

 So how do we mitigate these effects?
 One solution is to plant trees and grow shade.
-Tree and vegetation cover is proven to be a cost-effective way to reduce surface and air-temperatures.
-Smart cities also incorporate green roofs, cool roofs, cool pavements and in general apply smart growth strategies.
+Tree and vegetation cover is proven to be a cost-effective way to reduce surface and air temperatures.
+Smart cities also incorporate green roofs, cool roofs, cool pavements, and in general, apply purposeful growth strategies.

-Very deep, and probably something more of us should live by.
-These tried and true fast-growing favorites will help you grow shade that you will live to enjoy.
+These tried and true fast-growing Shade Tree favorites will help you grow shade that you will live to enjoy.

-A true American classic, known to be long lived growing to amazing heights up to 60 feet tall.
+This tree is a true American classic known to be long-lived and grows to incredible heights of 60 feet tall.
 This tree is a fantastic source of shade, as well as food for natural wildlife.
-You will find these trees most commonly along roadsides, in parks, and in the yards of rural suburban homes.
+You can find these trees most commonly along roadsides, parks, and yards or rural suburban homes.

-In closing, we need trees, but more importantly trees need us.
-According to research published in the Journal of Nature earth is home to more than three trillion trees.
+We need trees, but more importantly, trees need us.
+According to research published in the Journal of Nature, the earth is home to more than three trillion trees.
 Each year an estimated 15 billion trees are cut down across the globe.
-While most of this loss is in the tropical sub regions of the world, the loss for agricultural and other commercial property gains is still vast in other regions.
+While most of this loss is in the tropical sub-regions of the world, the loss for agricultural and other commercial property gains is still vast in other regions.

-Trees need us to realize the grim reality of a world without them.
-They need us to fight to preserve land trusts and protected lands.
-They need us to start replanting.
-This may be a global effort, but it is an effort that can start with one and spread to many.
-We are committed to replanting the earth one tree at a time.
+We need trees so that we can realize the grim reality of a world without them.
+We must fight to preserve land trusts and protected lands.
+Let's start replanting!
+This effort can begin with one tree and spread to thousands more.
+We are committed to replanting the early one tree at a time.